peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 A <a href="H3DU.Curve.md">curve evaluator object</a> for a curve made up of one or more individual curves.

-The combined curves U coordinates range from 0 to N, where N is the number of curves.
+The combined curve's U coordinates range from 0 to N, where N is the number of curves.
 In this way, the integer part of a U coordinate indicates the curve the coordinate refers to.
 For example, if there are four curves, coordinates